Hornell, New York: Route 36 Arterial

 The decision was made to replace the route with an arterial, west of Seneca Street on the north side, crossing the downtown and exiting Hornell east of Canisteo Street on the south side.
 "The highway required the demolition of 245 houses and many commercial buildings, split the city in half, and sacrificed Hornell's Union Park."
 The four-lane route was continued to Canisteo.
 Unconnected fragments of the former Route 36 from Hornell to Canisteo survive; in Hornell it starts from East Avenue, east of the river, and heading north from the Village of Canisteo it is today Dineen/McBurney Road.

 The impact of the relocation of Route 36 on central Hornell was profound.
 Much of the south end of the downtown was destroyed, either physically or economically.
 Seneca Street and Broadway, formerly important commercial streets, became deserted side streets.
 (See United States Post Office (Hornell, New York).)
 It is not fondly remembered, and it was something wanted by the trucking industry and its customers, not the local working class.

 The Southern Tier Expressway (New York Route 17, now Interstate 86)

 When the decision was made in the 1960s to upgrade the western portion of New York Route 17 to expressway status, it was decided to route the expressway through the Hornell area, as it was considered to have more prospects for development than Greenwood and Jasper, along the old route (now New York Route 417).
-Interstate 86 runs from I-90 near Erie, Pennsylvania across New York's Southern Frontier to Windsor, NY.
-It crosses Route 36 between Hornell and Arkport.
-It is today Hornell's main highway.
+Interstate 86 begins (or ends) in Pennsylvania, running from I-90 near Erie, Pennsylvania, across New York's Southern Tier to Windsor, NY.
+It crosses New York State Route 36 between Hornell and Arkport.
+It is today (2023) Hornell's main highway.